brandenw95/UVIC_STAT_123_Notes/README.md

 # Chapter 3 - What do Samples Tell Us?

+## Overview

+In Chapter 2, we talked about various types of sampling.
+In this section, we will discuss the size of the sample and the variability of your results depending on the sample size and the population that the sample comes from.
+We will discuss the difference between a <u>parameter</u> and a <u>statistic</u>.

+## Motivating Example

+Suppose a chef makes a large pot of soup.
+He wants to check if the soup is over-salted so he takes one spoonful of the soup and tastes it.
+Suppose an editor wants to double check a 600-page novel for typos so they spot check 35 pages.
+Suppose a psychologist wants to determine the effects of an anti-anxiety drug on patients, she analyzes the results of 500 patient files.
+In these examples there is a sample of size 1, a sample of size 35, and a sample of size 500.
+How should you decide how large a sample size needs to be?

+We begin with some definitions:

+> **Parameter**
+>
+> some number that describes the population.

+> **Statistic**
+>
+> A method or way to estimate the population parameter

+# Practice Question

+Suppose we are interested in the average height of all current NBA playersand we currently have access to players on the Toronto Raptors.

 # Chapter 4 - Sampling and Computing Statistics in R

 # Chapter 5 - Data Wrangling with dplyr Package